yegor-gondhal/GLOSS_lesson_data/README.md

 # Purpose
 A quick project out of curiosity.
-This project iterates through the different options of the GLOSS (global language online support system) website and records the data in a csv.
+This project iterates through the different options of the GLOSS (global language online support system) website and records the number of lessons for that configuration in a csv.
 Is useful to anyone wondering about their archive.

 # Files